Asmi8/multi-agent-orchestration/README.md

 Demonstrates the basics of **retrieval‑augmented generation (RAG)**.

 ### 4. Summarizer Agent
-Creates a short summary of the text (first 200 characters).
+Creates a summary of the text (first 200 characters).

 ### 5. Keyword Extractor Agent
 Extracts meaningful keywords (words longer than 5 characters).